dudaji-vn/middo-translate/sandbox/always-on-top-sample/README.md

+# always-on-top-sample

-I code this prototype to add Canvas functionality to video conferencing.
+- I code this prototype to add Canvas functionality to video conferencing.

-I confirmed that the TopMost (AlwaysOnTop) function works well in electron.
+- I confirmed that the TopMost (AlwaysOnTop) function works well in electron.

-Currently only confirmed on Windows.
+- Currently only confirmed on Windows.
 (Confirmation is required in MAC.)

-How to run
+## How to run
 ```
 > npm i
 > npm run start